-When a death occurs in an employee's immediate family (which shall include spouse, parent, stepparent, daughter, son, stepchild, brother, sister, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent, or grandchild, or any relative permanently residing in the employee's household), regular employees will be eligible for leave up to a maximum of five consecutive calendar days from the date of death.
-If any of these days fall on previously scheduled working days, the employee will receive regular pay for their scheduled hours for up to three days.
+When a death occurs in an employee's immediate family (which shall include spouse, parent, stepparent, daughter, son, stepchild, brother, sister, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandparent, or grandchild, or any relative permanently residing in the employee's household), regular employees will be entitled to leave of five calendar days to be determined by the employee sometime following the date of death.
+The employee will receive regular pay for their scheduled hours for up to three days.
 Compassionate leave of absence with pay shall not apply when an employee is on an unpaid leave of absence.
+When a death occurs (which includes an aunt, uncle, niece or nephew) regular employees will be entitled to leave of one day to attend funeral or celebration of life to be determined by the employee sometime following the date of death.
+The employee will receive regular pay for their scheduled hours for up to one day.
 Approval for additional days off, without pay, to travel in conjunction with the bereavement leave days will not be unreasonably withheld.